Pure-Happiness/Irregular-Sliding-Puzzle/README.md

 ## Installation

 The Microsoft Store is now the exclusive and official platform for downloading this game.
-You can get it by visiting the [Web Store page](https://apps.microsoft.com/detail/9NCJ4RNQXC7R) or directly opening the [Microsoft Store app](ms-windows-store://pdp/?productid=9NCJ4RNQXC7R) to install.
+You can get it by visiting the [Microsoft Store web page](https://apps.microsoft.com/detail/9NCJ4RNQXC7R) (GitHub does not support direct links to the Microsoft Store app).

 Of course, you can also install it via `winget` by executing the command `winget install 9NCJ4RNQXC7R`.